firejoust/mineflayer-physics/README.md

   - controls: (this) the control states used in the simulation
   - ticks:    (this) how long the simulation should last before callback is true
-  - until:    (this) specifies a callback that ends the simulation if true
+  - until:    (this) specifies a callback that ends the simulation if true */

-  Getters:
-  - execute: (Vec3[]) returns the simulated path taken by the player */

 const Simulation = new bot.physics.api.Simulation(entity)